bloukanov/mentorship-program/documentation.md

 1. Locate the app GUID for the mentee registration app under 'Info' tab of app dashboard (only necessary if app currently exists on server)
 2. Uncomment line 3 (`sign_up_mentee_mentor = 'Mentee'`) and comment out line 2 (`sign_up_mentee_mentor = 'Mentor'`) in `mentee_mentor_select.py` and SAVE.
 3. Deploy the app. cd into the project folder and run.
 If there is not already a version on the server, add the --new tag to not overwrite the mentor app.
-`rsconnect deploy streamlit -n msk_rconnect_test --app-id GUID --python path-to-python.exe --entrypoint app_registration.py .`
+`rsconnect deploy streamlit -n msk_rconnect_test --app-id 3d5c161d-7ecf-49bb-99fe-bf7e1e0e0221 --entrypoint app_registration.py .`
 4. Set access permissions to 'All users - login required'
 5. Customize app name (Info tab) and url (Access tab) to 'mentee-registration' if this is first deployment

 ## prepare for match
 1. Download mentee registration data
-2. Send to Felicia to prune mentor and mentee data as desired
+2. Send both registration csvs to Felicia to prune data as desired

 ## run matching algorithm
 1. Save mentee csv to root directory as `server_registration_mentee.csv`